 Everything is broken except my bones.
 Among other things, the internet connection at my home is on the fritz.
 Three people have tried to fix it in as many days, and no dice.
 So tonight I’m posting live from a coffee shop to bring you these Cajun-style meatloaf stuffed peppers.

 Practically everything I do relies on the internet.
 This makes me wonder, what the heck was I doing 15 years ago?
 I mean really, how did the world work?
-I vaguely remember getting letters from my grandparents delivered in the mail, so I guess that’s how we communicated.
-But goodness, how did I shop and entertain myself?
+I remember getting letters from my grandparents delivered in the mail, so I guess that’s how we communicated.
+But my, how did I shop and entertain myself?

-- 8 (or 9) bell peppers
+- 8 bell peppers

 - 1 tablespoon olive oil